open-rmf/rmf_gym/rmf_gym_worlds/README.md

 cp -r maps/base/base.png maps/$NEW_SCENE/$NEW_SCENE.png
 sed -i "s/base/$NEW_SCENE/g" maps/$NEW_SCENE/$NEW_SCENE.building.yaml

-# This is a test file we will use to check  a specific scenario
+# This is a test file we will use to check a specific testing scenario
+# We send two LoopRequests between two corresponding pairs for 10 loops each
 mkdir -p launch/tests/$NEW_SCENE
 cp launch/tests/base/base_basic_test.launch.xml launch/tests/$NEW_SCENE/$NEW_SCENE\_basic_test.launch.xml